 - All accidents and incidents are addressed and investigated immediately

 - Junior Forest Rangers are not permitted to drive government vehicles or bring personal vehicles to camp

 Permission from the area manager or program specialist is required before inviting guests to camp.
 Family visits are encouraged at pick-up and drop-off during the August long weekend.

 Program staff recognize that there is a significant commitment related to transportation at the beginning and end of the summer.
 We rely on families, car pools and shuttles because government employees are not permitted to drive non-employees.

 JFR crew members are able to be transported once they sign papers at training and start getting paid.

 Arrangements must be made for crew members during the following occasions:

 For more information, please contact program staff at:

-For more information, please contact JFR program staff at:
+For more information or to clarify this information, please contact program staff at: